 This document extends PASSporT to provide cryptographic protection for the "display-name" field of SIP requests, or similar name fields in other protocols, as well as further "rich call data" (RCD) about the caller, which includes the contents of the Call-Info header field or other data structures that can be added to the PASSporT.
 In addition, Section 12 describes use cases that enable external third-party authorities to convey rich information associated with a calling number via an "rcd" PASSporT while clearly identifying the third-party as the source of the Rich Call Data information.
-Finally, this document describes how to preserve the integrity of the RCD in scenarios where there may be non-authoritative users initiating and signing RCD and therefore a constraint on the RCD that a PASSporT can attest via certificate-level controls.
+Finally, this document describes how to preserve the integrity of the RCD in scenarios where there may be non-authoritative users initiating and signing RCD, therefore limiting a PASSporT and the RCD claims it asserts via certificate-level controls.